asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 pip install -e .
 ```

-> This will change once we can get this merged into them main
+> This will change once we can get this merged into them main, there is PR in the repo https://github.com/uwefladrich/rdy2cpl/pull/38

 Then, you have to edit one single file `/rdy2cpl/rdy2cpl/grids/base/nemo/orca.py` adding the new configuration in the tuple of definitions.
 ORCA grids are all the same so they should work smoothly.